-In this article we also describe the role of Landia's equipment at Fre-Energy's anaerobic digestion plants.
+In this article, we also describe the role of Landia's equipment at Fre-Energy's anaerobic digestion plants.

-True Sustainability – Not Big Numbers
+Biogas Plant Grit Removal Brings True Sustainability – Not Big Numbers and Yet…

 Instead, for Welsh organic dairy farmer Richard Tomlinson, his goal when seeking to introduce AD to generate all of his heating and electricity was to complement his farms’ organic milk production – not to create a rural power station.
 He sought true sustainability.

 Under the umbrella of Fre-energy (Farm Renewable Environmental Energy), Richard’s closing of the loop comes in the shape of nine extremely efficient AD plants that support the core business of farming.
-In addition to the company’s de-gritting technology is the highly reliable Landia pasteurization and pumping equipment it has invested in.
+In addition to the company’s de-gritting technology are the highly reliable Landia pasteurization and pumping equipment it has invested in.